HannePruefer/Collecting_Data_Web_Scraping_APIs_WBS/README.md

 ## Tools used

-- python with BeautifoulSoup & Pandas
+- Python with BeautifoulSoup & Pandas
 - SQL
 - Google Cloud